brubsby/cozyvec/README.md

 The library has been designed for brevity, so the code for a specific plot can be tweeted under the hashtag [#cozyvec](https://twitter.com/hashtag/cozyvec) (much like PICO-8's [#tweetcart](https://twitter.com/hashtag/tweetcart) and processing's [#つぶやきProcessing](https://twitter.com/hashtag/つぶやきProcessing)) by providing shortcut versions of most tokens that are 1-4 characters.

+## Browser Version

+Browser version available at: https://brubsby.github.io/cozyvec

+However, the Electron experience is more polished (menu items).

 ## Install & Run

-It is available online at https://brubsby.github.io/cozyvec

 If you wish to use cozyvec inside of [Electron](https://electronjs.org/), follow these steps: